stanfordjournalism/stanford-progj-2021/docs/python/python_syntax_crash_course.md

 'cats and dogs'
 ```

-Invariably, you'll run into errors.
+Invariably, you'll run into errors, or ["exceptions"](https://www.w3schools.com/python/python_ref_exceptions.asp) in Python lingo.
 They can be jarring at first, but they're quite helpful.
 [Learn to love them](embracing_errors.md).

 ```python
 >>> 5 / 0